 In this article, you will learn the how chromatography separates compounds.
-In addition, You will learn about several common chromatographic methods seen in real world lab applications!
+In addition, You will learn about several common chromatographic methods like gas, thin-layer and paper chromatography seen in real world lab applications!

 Topics Covered in Other Articles

 - Chemical vs. Physical Properties

 - Intermolecular Force